Defective Medical Products and Medical Devices

 - Artificial Hip Implants.
-Unfortunately, regardless of claims made by manufacturers, it now appears that metal-on-metal are failing and requiring early revision, more often than the other types of implants.
+Unfortunately, regardless of claims made by manufacturers, it appears that metal-on-metal hip implants are failing and requiring early revision, more often than the other types of implants.
 Commonly, the revision is needed because the patients are experiencing pain and recurrent dislocations.

 - Bair Hugger Warming Blanket.
-An issue is presented regarding the air discharged underneath, because it may contain germs and bacteria which can potentially land on the surgical site.
+The problem with this device is that the air that gets discharged underneath may contain germs and bacteria, which can potentially land on the surgical site.
 Many problems and risks are then introduced, including deep joint infections, which are especially common during hip and knee surgeries.
 This device is also especially harmful to patients receiving artificial heart valves.

 - DePuy Hip Replacements.
 Unfortunately, in many cases when the device has been removed, it leaves behind dangerous fragments.
 Complications include dislocation of the device, metal sensitivity, chronic pain and/or osteolysis, which may cause other health complications and alter a patient’s quality of life.
 Read more.

 - Hernia Mesh.
-Hernia Mesh products have been discovered to cause serious health implications.
+Hernia Mesh products were found to cause serious health implications.
 Read more.